scott-trinkle/braingraphgeo/README.md

 Data and examples stem from a manuscript currently under review at NeuroImage:

-Trinkle, S., Foxley, S., Wildenberg, G., Kasthuri, N., La Riviere, P., “The role of spatial embedding in mouse brain networks constructed from diffusion tractography and tracer injections,” *Under review at NeuroImage, 2021.*
+Trinkle, S., Foxley, S., Wildenberg, G., Kasthuri, N., La Rivière, P., “The role of spatial embedding in mouse brain networks constructed from diffusion tractography and tracer injections,” *Under review at NeuroImage, 2021.*